dustinpfister/hexo-sitesource-workshops/source/_posts/nodejs-fs-extra.md

 However I can still use my callbacks also if for some reason I want it to, so it still works with older code that I have not updated to make use of promises in place of overuse of call backs.

+## lets take a look at some of the methods.

+fs-extra does more than just make it so the methods I all ready use return promises, it also adds a whole bunch more methods to the file system api that are pretty useful.
+For a full list there is the [readme of the project](https://github.com/jprichardson/node-fs-extra/blob/master/README.md#methods), however I will also be covering some of the most important ones here as well.

-## Using fs-extras fs.copy method to copy files recursively
+### fs.copy method to copy files recursively

 On method that seems to not be there in the node.js module, is a decent method for copying files.
 There is fs.copyFile(https://nodejs.org/api/fs.html#fs_fs_copyfile_src_dest_flags_callback), but what if I want to copy a complex file system structure that contains many nested files, and paths, recursively?
 Also what if the target folder is not there?
 Am i going to get a nasty error, or is the method going to make it for me?